do-community/developer-glossary/REST.md

 abbreviation: REST
 ---

-Representational state transfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.
-Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the internet.
+REST (Representational state transfer) is architectural style used for creating distributed hypermedia systems (Web services).
+It defines following constraints which must be satisfied if an interface needs to be referred as RESTful.

+> 1. Client–server
+> 2. Stateless
+> 3. Cacheable
+> 4. Uniform interface
+> 5. Layered system
+> 6. Code on demand (optional)

 RESTful Web services allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations, in the form of an HTTP method, or verb (GET, POST, PUT, DELETE etc.).
 By using a stateless protocol and standard operations, RESTful systems aim for fast performance, reliability, and the ability to grow by reusing components.